 - loss of appetite, ongoing indigestion or difficulty swallowing

-- a change in bowel habit that lasts for more than two weeks
+- a change in bowel habit that lasts for more than three weeks

 - blood in urine, bowel motions, spit or vomit or abnormal bleeding from your vagina